agrimreaper49/Calculator/README.md

 # Calculator
-A simple calculator created through Java
+A simple calculator created through Java.
+I used Swing as well as the NetBeans IDE to make this.
+This calculator can do everything however it can sense Order of Operations.